Brushy Creek Regional Trail

 Best entry:Parking Lot 1

 Brushy Creek Regional Trail is a 6.9-mile dog-friendly trail in Round Rock, TX.
-Includes medium shade · 94% water proximity.
+Includes leash-required policy details · medium shade.
+Elevation gain is about 341 ft.
 Looking for more options in Round Rock dog-friendly trails or across dog-friendly trails across Texas?
 Use the sections below for dog policy, access points, shade/heat, water, terrain, and safety.

 Dog Fit